 12. Rosenberg Railroad Museum

-Open Wednesday through Sunday, the Rosenberg Railroad Museum features tours and exhibits where kids can tour rail cars, see model trains, and learn about local railway history.
+Open Wednesday through Sunday, the Rosenberg Railroad Museum, located southwest of the City of Houston, features tours and exhibits where kids can tour rail cars, see model trains, and learn about local railway history.
 Your little train enthusiast will love it!

 13. Space Center Houston

-Visit the Johnson Space Center for live presentations, computer simulators, and fun exhibits.
+Blast off to outer space!
+Visit the Lyndon B. Johnson Space Center for live presentations, space artifacts, computer simulators, and fun exhibits.
 Parents and kids are sure to learn something new about space travel!

 14. Bayou Bend Collection and Gardens